kholia/OSX-KVM/README.md

 ### Motivation

-My aim is to enable macOS based builds + testing, kernel debugging, reversing and security tasks in an easy, reproducible manner without needing to invest in Apple's closed ecosystem (too heavily).
+My aim is to enable macOS based builds + testing, kernel debugging, reversing, and security tasks in an easy, reproducible manner without needing to invest in Apple's closed ecosystem (too heavily).